podium-lib/podium-lib.github.io/docs/layout/context.md

 ```

 In the example above, once run via layout middleware, a new camelCased value `myCustomContext` will be available on the Podium context.
 This will then be sent over HTTP as a header with the name `podium-my-custom-context` when fetching podlet content.

-See the [@podium/context](https://github.com/podium-lib/context/blob/master/README.md) module for more detailed documentation on how to write and register custom Context parsers.